-Similarly, if we interact dshare1 with Other (column (5)), we get a negative value (-0.144) for Other and a positive value (0.128) for Other:dshare1, neither significant (the coefficient for dshare1 is again negative and statistically significant), but when we disaggregate the analysis by own endowment (columns (6) and (7)), we again find that the coefficients are larger in absolute value and statistically significant (only) for rich subjects.
+Similarly, if we interact sharediff1 with Other (column (5)), we get a negative value (-0.144) for Other and a positive value (0.128) for Other:sharediff1, neither significant (the coefficient for sharediff1 is again negative and statistically significant), but when we disaggregate the analysis by own endowment (columns (6) and (7)), we again find that the coefficients are larger in absolute value and statistically significant (only) for rich subjects.
 Perhaps, rich subjects who meet a partner different from them - be it in endowment, or in group membership - expect low contributions and hence tend not to increase their own; but for the same reason, they do not react too negatively if the partner contributes little, as this matches their expectation.
-Overall, these results, and in particular the sign of the interaction coefficients, suggest that (lack of) reciprocity does not explain the negative effect of differences between partners; if anything, this lack of reciprocity attenuates it in the initial rounds.
+Overall, these results, and in particular the positive sign of the interaction coefficients (Het:sharediff1 in column (3) and Oth:sharediff1 in column (7)), suggest that it is not lack of reciprocity that explains the negative effect of differences between partners (Het and Other); if anything, reciprocity attenuates the effect of the differences.

 The coefficient for "male" is significant in Table 2 (e.g. column (1)), but not in Table 1, where we only consider subjects in the Same condition.
 Indeed, if we restrict to the Other condition (Table 4, column (1)), we find that the coefficient for "male" is strongly significant and quite large.
-In columns (2) and (3) of Table 4, we run a similar analysis splitting the sample along the Homo/Het dimension.
-Again, we find that the gender effect is treatment specific, in the sense that males give significantly more, compared to females, in the Het condition, but not in the Homo condition.
-Notice that instead no difference in gender effect appears with reference to the PoorMatch variable: the interaction coefficient Other:PoorMatch:male is not significant in column (4) (the only significantly less than males when matched to a subject from the other group or with different endowment, not specifically when matched to a subject who is from the other group and poor.
+In columns (2) and (3) of Table 4, we run a similar analysis splitting the sample along the Homo-Het dimension.
+Again, we find that the gender effect is treatment-specific, in the sense that males give significantly more, compared to females, in the Het condition, but not in the Homo condition.
+Notice that instead no difference in gender appears with reference to the PoorMatch variable: the interaction coefficient Other×PoorMatch×male is not significant in column (4) (the only significant coefficient being Other×PoorMatch, already observed in Table 2).
+Summing up, women give significantly less than males when matched to a subject from the other group (column (1)) or with different endowment (column (3)), not specifically when matched to a subject who is from the other group and poor (column (4)).